toshke/aws-keys-sectool/README.md

 # aws-keys-security

-Command line to list and protective working AWS credentials on workstations and servers (use IAM roles for any compute, though!)
+Command line to list and protect working AWS credentials on workstations and servers (use IAM roles for any compute, though!)